openshift/openshift-origin-design/web-console/project-details/storage-metrics.md

 - What should the entry for capacity consumed be called?
 I'm using "Used" in these mocks, but should it be "Capacity Consumed"?
 Something else?
 - What would we want the thresholds for the donut chart to be?
 Are the defaults ok?
 - Will these storage metrics be tied to any events or warnings so that we can proactively inform users of any storage problems?
-- Is `N/A` how we want to show that the metric doesn't exist?
+- Is `NA` how we want to show that the metric doesn't exist?
 Should we add a tooltip to that as well?
 - Is the order of the fields ok for the PVC details page?

 ## Storage List Page